Zeldoriz/Syopi/README.md

 Syopi is a minimal e-Commerce React application created with Vite, aimed at providing a simple and fast online shopping experience.
 The project focuses on delivering a basic setup to get React running in Vite, with built-in Hot Module Replacement (HMR) and some ESLint rules.

+You can view the live site here: [syopi.vercel.app](https://syopi.vercel.app/)

 ## Features

-- **Product Search**: Search bar to look up products in the local database.
+- **Product Search**: Search bar to look up products from a public API's database.
 - **Categorization**: Filters products based on pre-defined categories to filter through the database.
 - **Login / Logout**: Allows users to uniquely identify themselves by registering and logging into the system through their credentials.
 - **Cart**: Each user has a unique cart that is not shared amongst other users.